jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

     AssertionError: {'key': 'updated value', 'new_key': 'new value'} != {'key': 'value', 'new_key': 'new value'}

+  the update_ :ref:`method<functions>` changes the value for a key that is already in a dictionary_.
+I change the expectation to match.
 I change the expectation to match

   .. code-block:: python